 Aggressively Protecting Clients in the New Jersey Courts for More than 30 Years.

 If you have been accused of committing a crime, it is essential that you retain an experienced defense attorney immediately.
-At Brause, Brause & Ventrice, L.L.C., our Middlesex County property crime lawyers have 50 years of combined legal experience.
+At Brause, Brause & Ventrice, L.L.C., our Middlesex County property crime lawyers have more than 60 years of combined legal experience.

 We defend every client vigorously in court, and we also provide invaluable legal advice and assistance out of court.
 A robust criminal defense is necessary to help you win a dismissal, acquittal, a reduced plea bargain, or a reduced sentence.